2021 Abu Dhabi Grand Prix: Practice

 Three practice sessions were scheduled over the course of the weekend.
 The first session took place at 13:30 local time (UTC+04:00) on Friday 10 December.
 The second session took place at 17:00.
-The third session took place at 14:00 on Saturday 11 December.
+The third session took place at 14:00 on Saturday, 11 December.
 The first practice session passed without incident and ended with Verstappen setting the fastest time, followed by Bottas and Hamilton.
 The second practice session ended with Hamilton fastest by 0.3 seconds to second-placed Esteban Ocon, while Bottas was third fastest ahead of Verstappen, 0.6 seconds behind Hamilton.
 Räikkönen crashed at turn 14 just as the session was concluding, but was unhurt.

 Qualifying

-Qualifying started at 17:00 local time on Saturday 11 December.
-The first qualifying session was briefly suspended after Mick Schumacher collided with a bollard but was resumed without further incident, with the Mercedes drivers Hamilton and Bottas recording the fastest times of the session.
-In the second qualifying session, initial flying laps on medium-compound tyres gave Hamilton a four-millisecond advantage over Red Bull Racing driver Verstappen.
-A lock-up on his second flying lap led to Verstappen's return to the pits to change to soft tyres.
-At the end of the session, Verstappen improved to take first place on the timesheets, setting the time on the faster soft-compound tyres locked him into starting the race on Sunday, and Hamilton was likewise locked into using the more durable medium-compound tyres.
-In the third and final qualifying session, Verstappen was able to use the slipstream of his teammate Sergio Pérez to secure pole position for the race, with Hamilton only able to take the second spot on the grid.
+Qualifying started at 17:00 local time on Saturday, 11 December.
+The first qualifying session was briefly suspended after Mick Schumacher collided with a bollard but was resumed without further incident, with the Mercedes drivers Hamilton and Bottas recording the fastest times.
+In the second session, initial flying laps on medium-compound tyres gave Hamilton a four-millisecond advantage over Red Bull Racing driver Verstappen.
+A lock-up on his second flying lap led to Verstappen's return to the pits for soft tyres.
+At the end of the session, Verstappen had improved to take first place on the timesheets.
+Having set the time on the faster soft-compound tyres he was locked to starting the race on Sunday with them, as Hamilton was likewise locked into using his more durable medium-compound tyres.
+In the third and final qualifying session, Verstappen was able to use the slipstream of his teammate Sergio Pérez to secure pole position, with Hamilton taking the second spot on the grid.